 Key takeaways:

-Tremfya (guselkumab) is an injectable medication that treats psoriasis and psoriatic arthritis in adults.
+Tremfya (guselkumab) is an injectable medication that treats psoriasis and psoriatic arthritis in adults and kids ages 6 years and older.
 After your first dose, you can conveniently inject it at home.

 Remember to wash your hands and clean your injection site before you administer Tremfya.
 And make sure to place the used injection device into a sharps container after you inject your dose.

 There are ways to save on Tremfya.
-A manufacturer savings card can help you access Tremfya for as little as $5 per injection, if you're eligible.
+A manufacturer savings card can help you access Tremfya for as little as $0 per dose, if you're eligible.
 A patient assistance program is also available.

-Tremfya (guselkumab) is an injectable medication that treats psoriasis and psoriatic arthritis in adults.
-You’ll likely receive your first dose from a healthcare professional (HCP) as an injection under the skin.
+Tremfya (guselkumab) is an injectable medication that treats psoriasis and psoriatic arthritis in adults and kids ages 6 years and older.
+You’ll likely receive your first dose from a healthcare professional as an injection under the skin.
 This supervision helps make sure you’re comfortable with the injection process.
 If everything is good to go after that, you can conveniently inject Tremfya yourself at home.

 Even so, learning to administer the shot on your own may seem intimidating.
 But don't worry — we'll walk you through a few pharmacist-backed tips for mastering your Tremfya injections.